amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 What causes gamblers to make the choices they make with the news they have, and how accurately can I predict the field of wagers in a given contest?

-I set out to answer these questions using scraped contest records of field ownerships in past FanDuel NBA contests (thanks to [@brainydfs](http://brainydfs.com/)), historic athlete performance data from <http://sportsdatabase.com/>, the news leading up to the particular contest (e.g., "industry" fantasy output projections from <http://basketballmonster.com>, <http://fantasycrunchers.com>, and others, themselves the output of regression models, available injury/roster reporting, etc.), and elements of the fantasy game mechanics presumed to impact fantasy gamblers' decisions.
+I set out to answer these questions using scraped contest records of field ownerships in past FanDuel NBA contests (thanks to [@brainydfs](http://brainydfs.com/)), historic athlete performance data from <http://sportsdatabase.com/>, the news leading up to the particular contest (e.g., "industry" fantasy output projections from <http://basketballmonster.com>, <http://fantasycrunchers.com>, and others, themselves the output of -surprisingly mediocre- regression models, available injury/roster reporting, etc.), and elements of the fantasy game mechanics presumed to impact fantasy gamblers' decisions.
 (These and others are detailed below.)
 I trained and validated 400+ player-centered models (estimators include Ridge, Lasso, Random Forest, and gradient-boosted regressors) on over 700 "tournament" contests from the 2016 season and the first two months of the 2017 season, holding out January 2017 slates for model testing.

 ## Results & Discussion